Master of Finance - Financial Economics in Energy and Environment (EEE)

 On completion of the FT MoF-EEE program, graduates will be able to:

-- formulate financial strategies and policies.
+- Formulate financial strategies and envision their outcomes.

-- Collaborative Study Program with UMass Boston;
+- Collaborative Study Programme with UMass Boston

 - A Bachelor's degree from a recognized university, preferably with at least a second-class lower division honor, or equivalent; AND

 - A minimum score of 600 (Total, Verbal, and Quantitative Scores) in the Graduate Management Admissions Test (GMAT) OR a minimum score of 600 (or its equivalence under the revised General Test) in both Verbal Reasoning and Quantitative Reasoning in Graduate Record Examinations (GRE).

 If you are not a native speaker of English, and your Bachelor’s degree or equivalent qualification was awarded by an institution at which the medium of instruction is not English, you are expected to fulfill the University's minimum English language requirement for admission.